About Us

 ... as a result of which we travelled to each and every one of the Canary Islands in our quest.
 But we met many lovely people along the way and learnt a lot about the Canaries and renting houses and apartments.

 On La Palma we stayed in both the east and the west for six weeks at a time, Mazo, El Paso, Tazacorte and more, but still couldn't find exactly what we were looking for.
-In our spare time we took the opportunity to walk many routes on the island and we also joined a local walking group who took us on great adventures such as the natural springs of los Tilos, the GR130 Camino Real and the GR131 El Baston.
+In our spare time we took the opportunity to walk many routes on the island and we also joined a local walking group who took us on great adventures such as the natural water springs of los Tilos, the GR130 Camino Real route which goes right around the outer of the island and the GR131 El Baston which incorporates the top of the island.
 And we went swimming of course :)

 However, although it was an interesting learning curve, we did start to wonder just when we could unpack our suitcases for the last time.
 And then someone mentioned a house in the north for sale.